Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     }
     ```

-17. Next, add the **TakeFinalDelivery** function.
+17. Add the **TakeFinalDelivery** function.
 This function is used to identify when the final delivery of the package has taken place.
 The function performs an evaluation to determine whether the address associated with the request to terminate the function is the current *Counterparty* and that the package is in the state of "*InTransit*"

     If not, it will flag an error to the caller using the "*revert()*" method.